City/Town: • South Bay |

 Photojournalist: • David Bulit |

-For years near the lake where the alligators were caught, the concrete pens and cages which held the animals laid abandoned in the Florida sun and the old souvenir shop sat on the side of Highway 27, gutted and overgrown, with a faded sign still advertising “Live Alligators”.
-The building was demolished in October 2020 as well as remnants such as the old alligator pits, now just a memory in the hearts of minds of not only those who visited it while it was in operation but the hundreds of people who stopped to get a glimpse of old Florida.
+For years, near the lake where alligators were captured and put on display, the concrete pens and cages that held the animals lay abandoned in the Florida sun.
+The old souvenir shop sat on the side of Highway 27, gutted and overgrown, with a faded sign still advertising “Live Alligators.”
+The building and structures were demolished in October 2020.